 teeth.
 On the other hand, retaining teeth with severe infection or bone

-loss can put adjacent teeth at risk and cause multiple tooth loss and complications
+loss can put adjacent teeth at risk and cause the loss of multiple teeth

 Teeth generally become yellow or gray with age.
 Staining often results